DreamVenerable/mastermind/README.md

 **Tech used:** Ruby

 The game was written in Ruby.
 It is CLI based so game will only run on there or on replit.
+Computer utilizes [Swaszek strategy](https://puzzling.stackexchange.com/a/8884).

 ## Examples:

 To play it on CLI, you mut have ruby installed on your system, clone this repo, then type ```ruby game.rb``` from CLI in the lib directory and press enter.

-To plat it on replit, click [here](https://replit.com/@DreamVenerable/HotSeveralNetframework).
-Then type ```ruby game.rb``` and press enter
+To play it on replit, click [here](https://replit.com/@DreamVenerable/HotSeveralNetframework).
+Then type ```ruby game.rb``` and press enter.

 ## Setup
 There is a code maker and a code breaker.
 The code maker is responsible to create a code with four numbers.
 The code maker can only choose a number between 1 and 6, duplicates allowed.
 Hints will be given in form or two letters, R and W, in random order.